OldRice42/Hotplate/README.md

 # Hotplate
-A tool for exhibitors and exhibitor coordinators for travel and sales management.
+A tool for exhibitors and exhibitor coordinators for travel and tradeshow relations.